lohith-mahesh/Crypto.Gex/README.md

-# CRYPTO.GEX | Options Market Structure Terminal
+# Crypto.Gex | Options Market Structure Terminal

 This terminal provides real-time monitoring of Deribit options liquidity and volatility dynamics.
 It utilizes a hybrid-compute architecture to identify dealer positioning and price magnets across BTC, ETH, and SOL.